pnettto/pnetto.com-v2/src/logs/2025-12/pnetto-com.md

 My expectations are to use it often to publish photos, learnings, work-related things, and so on.

-We'll see how it pans our but I'm sure this tool is a great addition to my lifestyle and an incredible soruce of inspiration.
+We'll see how it pans out but I'm sure this tool is a great addition to my lifestyle and an incredible source of inspiration.